eramahatra/cypress-cucumber-preprocessor/docs/html-report.md

 ## Screenshots

 Screenshots are automatically added to HTML reports, including that of failed tests (unless you have disabled `screenshotOnRunFailure`).
+This can be turned off using the `attachments.addScreenshots` property, which defaults to `true`.

 ## Attachments